New faces begin to surface as possible Trump 2024 key players

 Taylor Budowich and Liz Harrington have served as spokespeople for Trump and his leadership PAC and could both work in similar roles on any campaign, sources said.

-Donald Trump Jr., the president’s eldest son and a frequent presence on the campaign trail for Republicans, would also likely play an advisory role, sources said, but would be unlikely to take on an operational role like Jared Kushner did in previous campaigns.
+Donald Trump Jr., the president’s eldest son and a frequent presence on the campaign trail for Republicans, would also likely play an advisory role, sources said, but he would be unlikely to take on an operational role as Jared Kushner did in previous campaigns.

 Kushner, the president’s son-in-law and former White House senior adviser, played a major role in shaping campaign strategy in 2020.
 But he has also kept some distance from Trump in the two years since leaving Washington, D.C.